David Brydie Mitchell: Early life

 Mitchell was born in Muthill, Perthshire, Scotland, on October 22, 1766.
-As a young man, he inherited land in Georgia from his late uncle.
+As a young man he inherited land in Georgia from his uncle.

 He moved to Georgia in 1782 after the American Revolutionary War to Savannah, Georgia, to claim it.
 Enthusiastic about the new country, Mitchell read the law with established attorneys and passed the bar.
 He was elected as mayor of Savannah (1801–1802) and made connections statewide.

-Mitchell married Jane Mills in 1792, and according to family records the couple had six children: William, John, Sara, Edward, Mary, and David II.
+Mitchell married Jane Mills in 1792, and according to family records the couple had six children.

 Political career

 Mitchell was appointed as Attorney General of Georgia (1796–1806).
 He moved to Mount Nebo Plantation, near the state capital of Milledgeville.
 He served three terms in the Georgia General Assembly, two as a representative and one in the Senate.

-Mitchell was elected to two consecutive two-year terms as the 27th Governor of Georgia (1809–1813) and a third non-consecutive term from 1815 to 1817.
+Mitchell was elected to two consecutive two-year terms as the 27th governor of Georgia (1809–1813) and a third non-consecutive term from 1815 to 1817.

 He resigned from his third term as governor to accept appointment by President James Monroe as the U.S. agent to the Creek Indians.
 One of Mitchell's responsibilities was the negotiation of the Treaty of the Creek Agency (1818), by which the Creek ceded land to the United States.
 He was accused in the American Importation Case of 1820 (see The Antelope) of smuggling slaves into Creek and US territory, in violation of the 1808 law against the American slave trade.
 While his direct responsibility remains controversial, Mitchell allowed those engaged in this illegal activity to seek refuge for their captives at the agency he supervised along the Flint River.
 The incident resulted in a major inquiry and his dismissal by President James Monroe in 1821.
 Beginning in 1828, Mitchell was appointed to serve as the inferior court judge of Baldwin County, Georgia.
 He was elected as Baldwin County's State Senator in 1836.